Genbox/SimpleS3/README.md

 * Support listing all buckets you own
 * Streaming chunked encoding support
 * Server side encryption with customer keys
+* Support for path and virtual host style buckets
 * See the [S3 API status page](S3-API-status) for a full list

 ### API features